gis-rpd/pipelines/BWA-MEM/README.rst

 This pipeline maps your reads with BWA-MEM to a reference.
 Duplicate reads will be marked by default if not requested otherwise

-All runtime variables including program versions etc. can be found in ``conf.yaml``

 How to
 ------